What if it's your Gut? The surprising signs

 Yes, there is a link between hormone imbalances and the gut

-During perimenopause and menopause, the decline in estrogen levels leads to shifts in gut microbiota diversity, often resulting in reduced populations of
+During perimenopause and menopause, the decline in estrogen levels lead to shifts in gut microbiota diversity, often resulting in reduced populations of

 beneficial bacteria.